Mohd Arif v. State of Uttarakhand

 Before Justice U C Dhyani

-Relevancy of the case: Bail application in a case involving transmission of fake news and extortion
+Relevancy of the case: Transferring the investigation to CBI in a case involving ransom demands and blackmailing

 Statutes and Provisions Involved

 - The Information Technology Act, 2000 (Section 66, 67A)

 - The Indian Penal Code, 1860 (Section 355, 384, 389, 504, 109, 120B, 468)

 - The Code of Criminal Procedure, 1973 (Section 482, 82, 83)

 Relevant Facts of the Case